-The Society, together with 15 other agricultural societies, continues to support and work closely with our sister charity Innovation for Agriculture (IfA) in the delivery of our charitable objectives.
+The Society continues to work closely alongside our sister Charity Innovation for Agriculture on the delivery of our charitable objectives in particular the dissemination of the Farm of the Future Report.
 Despite the challenges of the pandemic IfA has increased its support to UK farmers at an impressive rate.
 Key focus areas for the organisation include soil and water quality, livestock health and welfare and regenerative agriculture.
-Looking to the future, the supportive relationship between IfA and RASE remains strong and both organisations look forward to working together on future projects.
+Looking to the future, the supportive relationship between IfA and RASE will be further strengthened and both organisations look forward to continuing working alongside one another.